SAFe vs LeSS

 Some other factors to consider:

 LeSS is, therefore, ideal for a midsized company.
 There is one Product Owner who understands the framework and principles.
-It is his or her responsibility to bridge the gap between business goals and the technical teams’ work.
+He or she is responsible for bridging the gap between business goals and the technical teams’ work.
 External coaches, rather than full-time employees, can be hired to coordinate the various groups.
-SAFe is perfect when there are large corporate structures since it fully defines the organization structure.
+SAFE is perfect for large corporate structures since it fully defines the organization's structure.

 LeSS is more developed than Scrum.
-There is more clarity of the organization’s structure at higher levels, and it is better at looking towards an overarching vision.
-It works well if the leadership has a flexible mindset and is willing to restructure and experiment when needed.
+The organization’s structure is clearer at higher levels, and it is better at pursuing an overarching vision.
+It works well if the leadership is flexible and willing to restructure and experiment when needed.
 However, if more explicit definitions are required, it is better to go with SAFe.
 All levels are clarified so that Agile practices can be implemented from the programmer level to top management.

 Both LeSS and SAFe have Agile practices at the core of their frameworks.
-They are meant to scale up enterprises that want to move into a higher gear of functioning.
-They have excellent features and have proven track records.
+They are meant to scale up enterprises that want to move into a higher functioning gear.
+They have excellent features and proven track records.
 Choosing the right one to fit a requirement is a matter of weighing all the options.

 Join the Discussion